Shaka Smart leaves Texas to take over Marquette’s program

+MILWAUKEE (AP) — After a frustrating six-year stint at Texas in which he never quite lived up to lofty expectations, Shaka Smart is returning to his home state and starting over at Marquette.

-Marquette announced the hiring Friday.
-It comes a week after Marquette fired Steve Wojciechowski and Smart’s Texas team was upset 53-52 by Abilene Christian in the first round of the NCAA Tournament.
+Marquette officially announced Friday that it had hired Smart to replace Steve Wojciechowski, who was fired a week ago.
+The move came six days after Smart’s Texas team was upset 53-52 by Abilene Christian in the first round of the NCAA Tournament.

 Smart went 109-86 with no NCAA Tournament victories at Texas after a remarkably successful six-year run at VCU, where he went 163-56 and led the Rams to a Final Four appearance in 2011.
 Texas went 19-8 this season and won the Big 12 Tournament before its early NCAA exit.